-I originally published this in DECEMBER 2017.
-I think it is even more relevant now, because of the recent Statement Contra Recentia Sacrilegia by a number of us about the Vatican Garden Event (see Lifesitenews).
-And because of the additional authority which his canonisation has given to the wise teaching of S John Henry.
+I originally published what follows in DECEMBER 2017.
+I think it is even more relevant now, because of the additional authority which his canonisation has given to the wise teaching of S John Henry.
 And because of his Eminence's wise words.

-SO HERE IS MY 2017 TEXT, unadapted, and with old comments on the thread.
+SO HERE IS MY 2017 TEXT, with only one adaptation, and with old comments on the thread.

 A world-wide group of laymen and laywomen have just issued a defence of Catholic doctrine concerning Family and Life matters.
 The crucial paragraph, in my view, is this: